simgesismann/LetsMakeAnEGG/README.md

 ## What I made :

-You’ll be building a beautiful egg timer app to boil your eggs to perfection depending on how you prefer your eggs.
+Building a beautiful egg timer app to boil your eggs to perfection depending on how you prefer your eggs.

 ## What the project includes :